bassjansson/midi2dmx/README.md

 - An **XLR-female** connector/panelmount or a short XLR cable to cut in half
 - A **Micro-USB** cable
 - Some (jumper) cables
+- MIDI DIN5 input board (optional, see `schematics` to order the PCB yourself)

 **NOTE:** Other Arduino microcontrollers are not tested.
 You will _NEED_ a microcontroller which has native-USB support, just like the 32U4, otherwise the USB-MIDI won't work.
 There are workarounds e.g. for the Arduino Uno, but I won't get into detail on that here.